dflydev/dflydev-identity-generator/README.md

 as it follows no predictable pattern.

-As such, most of the `GeneratorInterface` implementations provided this library will be somehwat random in nature.
+As such, most of the `GeneratorInterface` implementations provided by this library will be somewhat random in nature.
 This does not preclude the use of sequential `GeneratorInterface` implementations.